qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_terrain_analysis.rst

 Hypsometric curves
 ------------------
 This algorithm computes hypsometric curves for an input Digital Elevation Model.
-Curves are produced as table files in an output folder specified by the user.
+Curves are produced as csv file in an output folder specified by the user.

 Hypsometric curves are a histogram of the cumulative distribution of elevation values in a geographical area.
 You can use hypsometric curves to detect differences